 Many of us worship celebrities for their tremendous acting capabilities, endearing personalities and their flawless good looks, but is there more to idolize?
 Of course!
 So many celebrities boast more than beautiful faces…they boast beautiful hearts.
 And yes, we’re getting mushy on you.
 Nothing makes a star more attractive than a generous soul, and that doesn’t only include the infamously giving couple Angelina Jolie and Brad Pitt.
-From Taylor Swift‘s $100,000 birthday donation to Meryl Streep‘s $2 million giveaway, many celebs have more than talent and charm to garner respect from the masses.
+From Mark Zuckerberg‘s $25 million donation to Ebola research to Taylor Swift‘s $100,000 birthday donation and Meryl Streep‘s $2 million giveaway, many celebs have more than talent and charm to garner respect from the masses.

 It’s on all of us to pitch in and aid those affected by Hurricane Sandy, but it touches a cold, hard part of our soul to see famous people step up and do what’s right following a tragedy.
 They just have so much more money than us!
 In addition to Bruce Springsteen, Christina Aguilera, Sting and Billy Joel reminding America to have a heart via song at last week’s Hurricane Sandy: Coming Together telethon, plenty of celebs did their part this week.
 For example…